 By Sungard AS

-HSM provides businesses with a more economical storage system moving the bulk of data onto more affordable devices and prioritizing high use data on hard drives, improving productivity, and device utilization.
+HSM provides businesses with a more economical storage system moving the bulk of data onto more affordable devices and prioritising high use data on hard drives, improving productivity, and device utilisation.

 How do HSM systems work?

 HSM systems work by continuously monitoring the way a company uses its data and automatically migrating and retrieving files according to need.
 It works as part of a data backup and archiving policy and is set up to identify aging and inactive files and move them onto slower storage devices while keeping in-use files on faster devices.